ilyeshr2/student-activity-logger-anti-chatGPT-cheating/README.md

     - Open Chrome and go to `chrome://extensions/`.
     - Enable "Developer mode" in the top right corner.
     - Click "Load unpacked" and select the `chrome-extension/` directory.

+3. VERY IMPORTANT:
+    - When you install the extension on a student's browser, you will navigate to the extension options page by right-clicking on the extension icon in the Chrome toolbar and selecting "Options."
+    - You will manually enter the student's name in the field and save it.
+After saving, the extension will automatically include the student's name with each log sent to the server.

 ### Flask Server
 1. Create a virtual environment and activate it: